By Liz Lennon

 Learn how to knit from scratch and create awesome colourful projects!
 Simple step-by-step instructions and illustrations show you how to complete eight fantastic knitting projects, from simple bookmarks to stripy handwarmers and even an animal hat!
 Each project will introduce a new technique for you to practise and includes a variation to try once you've mastered the skill.
 Don't worry if you get stuck - the handy help section at the back will untangle any problems!The Get Into series is designed to get kids excited about being creative.
 Fun, easy to follow and with colourful illustrations and photography, each book is a comprehensive introduction to a popular hobby.
 Other titles available: Sewing, Gardening, Baking, Drawing, Photography.

 By Rachel Bright, Jim Field

-A glorious board book edition of the award-winning The Koala Who Could - a feel-good rhyming story portraying a positive message about facing up to change.
-Perfect for fans of The Gruffalo and Giraffes Can't Dance.Sometimes change comes along whether we like it or not . . . but if you let it, change can be the making of you.
-Kevin the Koala discovers this and more in this delightful picture book from the bestselling creators of The Lion Inside!WINNER of the Evening Standard Oscar's Book Prize 2017 and the Sainsbury's Book Award 2017!'Fabulous rhymes, I'm in love with Kevin and would like to buy this for all my friends' children.'
+A glorious board book edition of the award-winning The Koala Who Could.
+A feel-good rhyming story with a positive message about overcoming worries, and dealing with change.
+Meet Kevin, a koala who likes to keep things the same.
+Exactly the same.
+But sometimes change comes along whether we like it or not . . . and if you let it, change can be the making of you.
+Kevin the Koala discovers this and more in this delightful picture book from the bestselling creators of The Lion Inside.WINNER of the Evening Standard Oscar's Book Prize 2017 and the Sainsbury's Book Award 2017!'Fabulous rhymes, I'm in love with Kevin and would like to buy this for all my friends' children.'
 Claudia Winkleman'A feel-good rhyming tale . . .
 Field's Australian animals are a treat' - Bookseller